R0quef0rt/corebox/README.md

 - Provide secure defaults
 - Setup reverse proxy
 - Make a default landing page w/ links to all running apps
+- Add a shared .vscode configuration to repo

 ### Requirements